fpun/chraas/README.md

-# Chrome as a Service
+# CHRome As A Service

 Chraas: an Express server running headless Chrome as a service.
-1. Supports setting of custom headers, cookies and proxies through a JSON API.
+1. Supports setting of **custom headers, cookies and proxies** through a JSON API.
 2. Returns cookies set by the server as Set-Cookie headers
-3. Implements stealth tactics provided by the great [berstend/puppeteer-extra](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth)
+3. Implements **stealth tactics** provided by the great [berstend/puppeteer-extra](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth)

 ## Usage